What will happen to gold if the Fed raises interest rates?

 While a U.S. court ruled out the option of SSA suing the Colombian government in 2011, the company has since appealed the verdict and it’s not yet clear who will be the final recipient of the massive bullion hoard.

-dollar, federal reserve, janet yellen, lawrence williams, lawrieongold
+dollar, Featured, federal reserve, janet yellen, lawrence williams, lawrieongold